mr1hm/wicked-sales-app/ReadME2.md

 - Run "npm install"
 > $ npm install

-- Start a dev environment with access to Apache2 and MySQL.
+- Start a dev environment with access to Apache2 and MySQL
-  - Check that port is directed to 3000.
+  - Check that port is directed to 3000
+  - Check that root directory of server is set to the public folder
+  - Run "npm run dev" to initiate the local server
-> $
+> $ npm run dev

+## Languages Used

+- React
+- JavaScript
+- PHP
+- MySQL